DevastrR/TrashCan-Tracker/README.md

 # TrashCan-Tracker
-An android mobile Application for waste management that utilizes data analysis and GPS tracking systems for keeping surroundings clean and healthy
+An android mobile Application for waste management that utilizes GPS tracking systems for keeping surroundings clean and healthy by tracking down closest Dustbin (or Trashcan).